Please select your home edition

 New Zealand Rugby said in a statement to the Daily Telegraph last Friday, that it was "left with no option" but to launch legal action over what it says is a breach of sponsorship agreement.

-In the statement NZ Rugby alleged the company owned by British billionaire Sir Jim Ratcliffe had ended its six-year sponsorship deal, estimated to be valued at 22 million pounds ($NZ48.2m), which began in 2022.
+In the statement NZ Rugby alleged the company owned by British billionaire Sir Jim Ratcliffe had pulled out halfway through a six-year sponsorship deal, leaving the national body looking for a sponsorship deal to fill the NZD63million budget hole left by the INEOS move.

 New Zealand news sources had it that INEOS was wanting to exit from the last three years of the six year deal, and that triggered the non-payment of the first installment.